 – Julia Davis, ‘Jasper Taylor Blues’

 If you were to rank early jazz drummers purely by the historical importance of their musical associates, the relatively little-remembered Jasper Taylor comes out very highly placed indeed, having not only performed regularly but also recorded multiple sides with three of the truly legendary names in the creation years of jazz: W.C.
 Handy, Freddie Keppard and Jelly Roll Morton.
-These three geniuses could be said to have more or less invented jazz between them, though each was working independently.
 The facts which are certain concerning Taylor make for arresting reading – he had quite an exciting life.

 Thankfully he survived one of the most awful of conflicts in history without any major mishap.

-Officially, Taylor only debuted his board a year later in a series of sides made with gaspipe clarinettist Jimmie O’Bryant and pianist Jimmy Blythe.
+Officially, Taylor debuted his board a year later in a series of sides made with the little-remembered ‘gaspipe’-style clarinettist Jimmie O’Bryant and his pianist Jimmy Blythe.
 These were hybrid dance/novelty records, heavily marketed around O’Bryant’s trick clarinet playing and Taylor’s washboard.